awsdocs/amazon-eks-user-guide/doc_source/arm-support.md

 ## Create a cluster<a name="create-cluster-no-workers"></a>

-1. Run the following command to create an Amazon EKS cluster with no worker nodes\.
+1. Run the following command to create an Amazon EKS cluster with no nodes\.
 If you want to create a cluster running Kubernetes version 1\.14, then replace *`1.15`* with the version that you want\.
 You can replace *`region-code`* with any [Region that Amazon EKS is available in](https://docs.aws.amazon.com/general/latest/gr/eks.html)\.

    ```
    eksctl create cluster \